johnnykungdev/userDoc_online/docs/8-troubleShooting.md

 1.
 Remove Hidden Layers:
 Find layers hidden in the Figma file.
 They use a large amount of memory in the browser.
-After finding the hidden layers, select it in the canvas or [Layers panel] then use the < delete > or < backspace > to delete it.
+After finding the hidden layers, select it in the canvas or [Layers panel] then use the < Delete > or < Backspace > to delete it.

 2.
 Split files with images and pages: